RyanCross/2021-GMTK-game-jam/postmortem.md

 # The Valuable Stuff

 ## Cinemachine's 2D Camera
-An easy recommend for anyone working in 2D, you get an extremely customizable camera with high quality features out of the box.
-This saved SO much time and it's an easy package install from the Asset Manager.
+An easy recommend for anyone working in 2D.
+You get an extremely customizable camera with high quality features out of the box.
+This saved SO much time, and it's a simple package install from the Asset Manager.

 Perks:
   - Mouse Lookahead